Investors brace for government gridlock as Republicans seen gaining in U.S. midterms

 "If the Republicans really gain some power here, in the House and Senate, they can make (raising the federal debt ceiling) a really difficult process," said Tim Ghriskey, senior portfolio strategist Ingalls & Snyder in New York.

-Analysts at Goldman Sachs wrote, "the need to raise the debt limit in 2023 could lead to meaningful fiscal tightening in 2024, and divided government could make a fiscal response to a potential recession less likely to pass and smaller if it does."

-With U.S. equity options market positioned for relative calm, a surprisingly strong showing by the Democrats could throw the markets for a loop, potentially bringing to the fore concerns about tech-sector regulation as well as budget spending that could buoy already-high inflation, options strategists said.
+With U.S. equity options market positioned for relative calm, a surprisingly strong showing by the Democrats could throw the markets for a loop.

 Options positioning on Monday implied a decline of 1.5% in the S&P 500 on the day after the vote should Democrats pull off a stronger-than-expected showing, according to Tom Borgen-Davis, head of equity research at options market making firm Optiver.

+One important potential catalyst comes Thursday in the form of the U.S. consumer price report, a data point that has spurred sharp market moves throughout 2022.

+"Next year's earnings estimates are still too high, Fed policy is still tight and tightening, inflation is still too high," said James Athey, investment director at Abrdn.
+"This is all bad news for equities."

-(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Jonathan Oatis)
+(Reporting by Saqib Iqbal Ahmed, Carolina Mandl and Laura Matthews; Editing by Ira Iosebashvili and Jonathan Oatis)

 ((Ira.Iosebashvili@thomsonreuters.com;))